Image: Swamp wallaby photographed following the 2020 Cobargo bushfires in NSW, Australia. Credit: Harrison Warne

 We can slow down the damage.

-Climate change impacts in Australia
+Impacts of climate change in Australia

 Australia is experiencing higher temperatures, more extreme droughts, fire seasons, floods and more extreme weather due to climate change.
 Rising sea levels add to the intensity of high-sea-level events and threaten housing and infrastructure.